Ifycode-experiments/less-css-helper-library/README.md

 * `.flex center` sets display to flex, justify-content & align-items are set to center.
 * `.flex-j-center` only sets display to flex & justify-content to center.
 * `.flex-a-center` only sets display to flex & justify-content to center.
+* `.flex-space-btw` sets display to flex & justify-content to space-between.
 * Class names with ***suffix*** `-auto` uses same styles as their look-alikes above, but make use of `margin: 0 auto;`.
 When applied on an element (with width changed to less than 100%), the element is horizontally centered.
 * `.b-container` uses same style as `block-auto`, but with width set & is ***responsive*** already.
 To be used on the body element or html element(s) acting as outermost containers.
 * ***Exception:*** `x-auto` sets overflow to auto.